newrelic/open-install-library/docs/supported_installations.md

 * PHP Linux
 * .NET Windows and Linux
 * NodeJS Linux hosted with PM2 only
-* Java Linux, using dynamic attach.
+* Java Linux for Tomcat, JBoss or Jetty.
+It uses dynamic attach.
 Supports docker.

 The following languages are detected, and not installed at this time: